-Of course they can.
+Of course worldschooled kids can go to college or university.
 Statistics show that generally, academic outcomes are better for homeschooled kids than for those in the public school system.
 If the kids later decide to take exams, they can.

 (In the above study, unschooled kids did worse than public school tests.
 That is to be expected, unschooling families aren’t working towards testing nor following the standard curriculum so the data is irrelevant.)

 OK, so they haven’t spent year after year writing essays and solving quadratic equations but it’s a pretty simple process to intensively study for the particular exams they might need in a very short time.